feerposser/feerposser/README.md

 </div>

-- I'm working right now on a social impact startup called Mymba where almost all projects are open source
+- I'm working right now on a social impact startup called <a href="https://www.instagram.com/mymba.io/" target="_BLANK">Mymba</a> where almost all projects are open source
 - I'm a computer science teacher in an graduation course :man_teacher: and mentor of a professionalizing course for high school students
 - I'm coding a lot with Python :snake: on this days
 - I like to share my knowledge on talks and speeches :singer: Because of that I'm member of multiple hacker communities with focus on technology and entrepreneurship